 | | Everyone to Parliament! |

-| | The present-day Place D’Youville: A Waterway Turned Commercial Artery |
+| | The Present-day Place D’Youville: A Waterway Turned Commercial Artery |

 | | Place de la Douane: An Era of Port Development |